Etejerina/a-walk-in-python/day_2.md

 ## Constants

 Another one of these conventions, are constants as we just saw.
-There is no way to declare a variable as a contant.
-The convention says that if you see a variable name in uppercases, it is a constant.
+There is no way to declare a variable as a constant.
+The convention says that if you see a variable name in uppercase, it is a constant.

 ```python
 CONSTANT_NAME = 1
 ANOTHER_CONSTANT = 'Hello'
 ```

-You can change the value of these contants, although if you see the name in upeercase, you're not supposed to.
+You can change the value of these constants, although if you see the name in uppercase, you're not supposed to.
 You will be cursed by the Python Community (:D).

 ## Global variables

-All the variables that are created outside of a function, in Python is by default a global variable.
-This variable can be used outside and inside a function.
+All variables that are created outside of a function in Python are, by default, global variables.
+Global variables can be used outside and inside of a function.

 ```python
 name = 'Ezequiel'